AnthonyCxx/Notes-and-Writeups/C++/Memory Management/README.md

 # Working with Memory in C++
-Once I finish reading, I'll have a second here on smart, unique, and weak pointers.
+Once I finish reading, I'll have a section here on smart, unique, and weak pointers.

 | File | Function |
 | ---- | -------- |